Brad Sweet: World of Outlaws

-Sweet currently drives the NAPA Auto Parts/Ollie's Bargain Outlet number 49 for Kasey Kahne Racing.
-As of November 5, 2022, Sweet has 79 career A-main wins placing him in 11th place on the prestigious Top 25 all-time wins list.
+Sweet became a full-time driver of the NAPA Auto Parts/Ollie's Bargain Outlet number 49 for Kasey Kahne Racing for the 2014 season.
 He collected his first World of Outlaws win in 2012 at the Clay County Speedway.
 In 2013, he won the Kings Royal at Eldora Speedway, one of the biggest races of the year for his only win that season.
 He ended 2013 ranked 18th in points.
 Sweet started the 2014 season by winning the season opener at Volusia Speedway for his third career World of Outlaws win.
 Sweet has said that the World of Outlaws is more of a home than NASCAR, his previous series.
 Sweet won the 2018 Knoxville Nationals, the first Nationals victory for Kasey Kahne Racing; he finished second in the 2018 Kings Royal to Donny Schatz, but returned in 2019 to win the event for the second time.

 Sweet has won five World of Outlaws Sprint Car Series championships in a row, 2019, 2020, 2021, 2022, and 2023.
 He took the title in 2019 over Donny Schatz with 16 wins, and repeated a title run in 2020, winning eight times and becoming the sixth driver to win multiple WoO championships.
+He won a total 92 feature races out of 895 starts.

+High Limit Racing

+Sweet and Kyle Larson co-founded the High Limit Racing sprint car series in 2022.
+He left the World Outlaws for his new series in 2024, winning the championship with ten wins.
+In 2025, he was the runner-up with four wins, after which he retired from full-time racing.